Keddnyo/TypeCast/README.md

 * Both light and dark themes are supported.
 * The dark theme is AMOLED.

+* The color scheme of the program changes depending on the selected section.

 * The app is available for different platforms:
   1. Android 4.1 and above